 If you notice bruising on your dog's skin and don't recall him experiencing any recent injuries, call your vet for an examination.
-It's possible he's suffering from a bleeding disorder or an underlying condition of which bruising is a symptom.
-The latter includes diabetes, Cushing's disease, vasculitis, leukemia, bone marrow cancer or kidney or liver disease.
+A dog bruise may indicate he's suffering from a bleeding disorder or an underlying condition of which bruising is a symptom.
+The latter includes diabetes, Cushing's disease, vasculitis, leukemia, bone marrow cancer, or kidney or liver disease.
 Treatment depends on the diagnosis.

 Bruising results from small amounts of hemorrhaging beneath the skin.
 Petechia is the classic bruise, resulting in a purplish area.
 If the bruise occurs on the mucous membranes, it's an ecchymosis.
 If your dog's bruising wasn't caused by an injury, your vet can get to the bottom of it by performing blood tests, urinalysis, a biochemistry profile, X-rays, and ultrasounds.